heinwessels/Factorio-HallOfFame/HallOfFame_1.3.0/modpage.md

 - [SteveTrov: Go Big or Go Home 15 RPM](https://www.reddit.com/r/factorio/comments/655440/go_big_or_go_home_15_rpm_modular_gigabase/). [*13 April 2017 using Factorio 0.14*].
 Likely the fastest vanilla-ish base at the time.
 - [T-1024: Diagonal Madness](https://forums.factorio.com/viewtopic.php?f=204&t=59237). [*31 March 2018 using Factorio 0.16*] A base where everything is built diagonal.
 - [NiftyManiac: GreyGoo Mk1](https://forums.factorio.com/viewtopic.php?f=204&t=41377). [*16 February 2017 using Factorio 0.14*] Using complex circuitry, in combination with [Recursive Blueprints](https://mods.factorio.com/mod/recursive-blueprints) and a modified [Logistic Train Network](https://mods.factorio.com/mods/Optera/LogisticTrainNetwork), this factory expanded autonomously.
 - [Griswold: Ant Farm](https://www.reddit.com/r/factorio/comments/76qzz8/1_rpm_antfarm_factory/). [*16 Octobor 2017 using Factorio 0.15*] A buzzing factory that achieved 1 RPM using only small trains and no bots.
+- [Ellipticality: Logistic Distribution Center](https://www.reddit.com/r/factorio/comments/j8qrqa/at_the_heart_of_my_vanilla_base_is_a_logistic/)[*10 Octobor 2020 using Factorio 1.0*] A beautiful distribution center for items and fluids that automatically supply and request items to and from modules using circuits.
+Achieves 1 kspm.

 ### Expanding the Hall of Fame
 The current Hall of Fame list is not complete, and there are still a lot of amazing bases that could be added.
 I have a few in mind that will be added soon.
 If you have any suggestions to new additions into the Hall of Fame, please mention it in the discussion.